-8. The institution's financial and internal control systems are evaluated and assessed for validity and effectiveness, and the results of this assessment are used for improvement.
+III.D.8 The institution's financial and internal control systems are evaluated and assessed for validity and effectiveness, and the results of this assessment are used for improvement.

-As described in III.D.7, above, AHC annually engages an external audit firm to provide financial and compliance audits of the District, the AHC Auxiliary Corporation, the AHC Foundation, the Viticulture and Enology Foundation and the Measure I Bond Fund.
+AHC annually engages an external audit firm to provide financial and compliance audits of the district, the AHC Auxiliary Corporation, the AHC Foundation, the Viticulture and Enology Foundation, and the Measure I Bond Fund.
 AHC also engages external auditors to assess specific operational and internal controls as needed.
 The external audit process and results provide opportunities for improvements in internal control systems and processes.
-The recent implementation of ONESolution, the institution's financial management software has contributed to improvement of internal controls through review of system access and authorization levels defined in the workflow process.
+The recent implementation of ONESolution, the institution's financial management software, has contributed to improvement of internal controls through review of system access and authorization levels defined in the workflow process.

-III.D.8-1 Board Policy 3255 and Administrative Procedure 3255 III.D.8-2 Draft report on Allan Hancock College Bookstore Procedures III.D.8-3 Full-Time Faculty Gross Salary Payments and Process, draft report dated July 2, 2014 III.D.8-5 ONESolution Steering Committee, CCPD page 61 III.D.8-6 Measure I General Obligation Bonds Financial Statements, Year Ended June 30, 2013 and June 30, 2014 (III.D.8-X1) Revision to AHC Bookstore Internal Controls
+- III.D.8-1 Board Policy/Administrative Procedure 6400 - III.D.8-2 Audit Report Opinion Pages, - III.D.8-3 Internal Control Narratives - III.D.8-4 Full-Time Faculty Gross Salary Payments and Process, July 2, 2014 - III.D.8-5 ONESolution Steering Committee, CCPD, page 61 - III.D.8-6 ONESolution access and workflow authorization